dariapirvulescu18/DAW/README.md

-A Pinterest like group project in ASP.NET where we learned web development and managing a data-base using C#, HTML/CSS.
+A Pinterest like group project in ASP.NET where we learned web development and managing a data-base using C#, HTML/CSS and JavaScript.